ILikeMyChickenBurnt/RandomWheel/README.md

 - **Options > Choose Winner Sound** — Select any .mp3, .wav, .wma, or .aac file
 - **Options > Winner Sound Enabled** — Toggle the sound on or off

+### Branding Logo
+Add your own logo or image to the center of the wheel — perfect for company events, branded raffles, or personalized giveaways:
+- **Options > Choose Branding Logo** — Select any image file (PNG, JPG, BMP, GIF)
+- **Interactive Preview** — Drag to position and zoom to frame your image perfectly within the circular display
+- **Options > Clear Branding Logo** — Remove the logo when you no longer need it

 ### Flexible Display
 - Collapse the sidebar to give the wheel maximum screen space
 - The wheel looks great on any screen size